Seagate/cloudfuse/README.md

     sudo apt install libfuse2

 #### Running on Linux
-To start your mount of an S3 Bucket or Azure Container use the `mount` command and specifiy the location of your config file.
+To start your mount of an S3 Bucket or Azure Container use the `mount` command and specify the location of your config file.
 See [config file](#Config-file) for information about the config file.
 By default, cloudfuse will run in the background which allows you to close the terminal when you start a mount.
-If you would like it to run in the foreground you can specificy `foreground: true` in your config file or pass `--foreground=true` as an argument when mounting.
+If you would like it to run in the foreground you can specify `foreground: true` in your config file or pass `--foreground=true` as an argument when mounting.

         cloudfuse mount <mount path> --config-file=<config file>